unexpectedpanda/retool/docs/troubleshooting.md

     that prevents it from obtaining the certificates it needs to verify that it can trust the secure website it wants to download from.

-    To work around this, run the following commands, which will download the required certificates into your home folder and add them to your system keychain.
+    To work around this, run the following commands, which download the required certificates into your home folder and then add them to your system keychain.
+Replace
+    <span class="variable">PYTHON_VERSION</span> with the major.minor version of your
+    Python install.
+For example, for Python 3.14.0, use `3.14`.

     <pre class="copy"><code>curl -o ~/cacert.pem https://curl.se/ca/cacert.pem
     awk '/-----BEGIN CERTIFICATE-----/{flag=1} flag{print} /-----END CERTIFICATE-----/{exit}' ~/cacert.pem > ~/first-cert.pem
-    sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain ~/first-cert.pem open /Applications/Python\ 3.<span class="variable">REPLACE_WITH_PYTHON_MINOR_VERSION</span>/Install\ Certificates.command</code></pre>
+    sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain ~/first-cert.pem open "/Applications/Python\ <span class="variable">PYTHON_VERSION</span>/Install\ Certificates.command"</code></pre>

 === ":simple-ubuntu: Ubuntu"